150 West Jefferson

-150 West Jefferson (formerly known as the Madden Building) is a skyscraper and class-A office center in Downtown Detroit, Michigan.
+150 West Jefferson (formerly known as the Madden Building) is a 26-story office tower in downtown Detroit, Michigan.
 The building's construction began in 1987 and was completed in 1989.
 It stands at 26 stories tall, with two basement floors, for a total of 28.
-The building stands at 150 West Jefferson Avenue, between Shelby Street and Griswold Street, and between Jefferson and Larned Street bordering the Detroit Financial District.

 Detroit's two oldest law firms, Butzel Long and Miller, Canfield, Paddock & Stone, are headquartered in the building.
 KPMG and Amazon also have offices 150 West Jefferson.

+History

 REDICO, a Southfield-based commercial real estate firm, purchased the building in July 2016.

 Architecture

 The building's main exterior materials include glass, granite, and concrete in a postmodern architectural design.
 The high-rise building is primarily used as an office tower, with a parking garage, restaurant and retail offices inside it.
 The 150 West Jefferson high rise replaced the Detroit Stock Exchange Building.
 Some of the façade of the old building was preserved and incorporated into the interior and exterior decoration of the new building.
 The skyscraper rises 444' 6" from its front entrance off West Jefferson Avenue.
 The back entrance off the podium on Larned Street actually sits 7' lower.

 Four flagpoles, each 30 feet (9 m) high, are located at each corner of the top of the slanted roof.
 Each displays an American flag; the four can be seen across the river in Windsor, Ontario.

 The Financial District station of the Detroit People Mover system is adjacent to the building, accessible via an entrance in the lobby.